 Solar photovoltaics will be in an “unassailable position” as the cheapest source of new electricity by 2050.

-This, according to DNV, one of the biggest global risk management firms in the world which delivered more than $2.3 billion in revenue last year.
+This is according to DNV, which is one of the biggest global risk management firms in the world and delivered more than $2.3 billion in revenue last year.

 In its latest energy outlook, DNV provided an exceptionally thorough analysis on the transition of the global energy economy.

 Here are some highlights…

 High energy prices and a greater focus on energy security due to the war in Ukraine will not slow the long-term transition: